|

 Narborough Mill

-of brick with a single lucum and a pantiled roof.
+have been undertaken since then.
+The last structure was built of brick and was 3 storeys high with a single lucum and a pantiled roof.
 It has distinctive large

 recessed brick arches.
-The rear still has some weathboarding and it is quite
+The rear still has some weathboarding left from an earlier structure. |

 Charles Tyssen enlarged the mill in 1845 with a poorly built extension, the foundations of which slowly sank over many years until part of the roof collapsed in 1980.
 This complete section, along with the Victorian miller's house built onto the front, had to be demolished.
 Thirteen fifty-foot piles had to be sunk in order to make the building safe when restoration began. |